London walking tours: the best routes to follow

 For political enthusiasts... the Houses of Parliament tour

-This tour for the politically-minded covers a thousand years of political history in the space of 90 minutes.
+This tour for the politically-minded covers a thousand years of political history in just over an hour.
 You’ll be guided through the House of Lords and House of Commons, ticking off several highlights on the way.
 That includes Westminster Hall, which dates to 1097, as well as the Queen’s Robing Room, the Royal Gallery, the Lords Chamber, the Central Lobby and the Commons Chamber.
 Prepared to be wowed by the sheer grandeur of the place.

 For everyone else… the Alternative London tour